vackosar/vackosar.github.io/_drafts/2021-03-22-Expanding-taxanomies.md

 ### Why taxanomies?

-Concepts into hierarchy where parents are:
+Concepts into a hierarchy where parents are:
 - related to
 - more general

+Properties
-Usually a tree
+- Usually a tree
+- multiple relation types possible

 #### [Google Shopping Taxanomy](http://google.com/basepages/producttype/taxonomy.en-US.txt)
 Examples: